 The Hilltown Business Directory, published annually by Hilltown CDC, is now accepting listings and ads for the 2013 edition.
 The deadline is Sept.
 10. More information is available at www.hilltowncdc.org.

 Last year, 282 local businesses took advantage of the directory to reach every household in the hilltowns with their messages.

 This year, for the first time, the Hilltown Business Directory will be delivered to every household in Dalton, and the directory will list businesses in Dalton, as well as those in 21 other hilltowns.
-A total of 16,500 households will receive the directory, which is used all year by hilltown residents to find local products and services.

 The Hilltown Business Directory is produced by Hilltown CDC.
 Proceeds from listings and ads in the Business Directory help pay for CDC programs that support local businesses, including expert business counseling and training for both new and established businesses in the hilltowns.